andfanilo/lyon2/docs/mlops.md

     ```

 !!! note "Exercise - Build a Python REST API"
-    - In `server/app.py`, create a REST API with [FastAPI](https://fastapi.tiangolo.com/tutorial/first-steps/) so that, when you run `uvicorn --host 0.0.0.0 app:app` locally, you can connect to `http://localhost:8000` and get back `Hello World`.
+    - In `server/app.py`, create a REST API with [FastAPI](https://fastapi.tiangolo.com/tutorial/first-steps/) so that, when you run `uvicorn --host 0.0.0.0 app:app` locally, you can connect to `http://localhost:8000` and get back `{"message": "Hello World"}`.

     ??? abstract "Solution ONLY if you feel stuck"
         Content of `server/app.py`: